AVEVA/CONNECT-data-services-developer-docs/content/api-reference/operations/operations-bulk-access.md

 <a id="tocSbulkaccessjobstep"></a>
 <a id="tocsbulkaccessjobstep"></a>

-Job Step for the bulk access operation.
+Job step of a bulk access job.
+Each job step corresponds to a resource being updated during the job.

 <h4>Properties</h4>